EBU - AGREEMENT

 – If he/she is found having used forbidden drugs (WADA), the suspension from the ratings is 2 years.

--if he/she is performing on meetings organized by federations or organizations not member of the EBU the rating commission will remove her/him from the ratings for nine months and on request of the respective federation he/she can be rated again
+-if he/she is performing on meetings organized by federations or organizations not member of the EBU the rating commission will remove her/him from the ratings for 9 months (24/01/13) and on request of the respective federation he/she can be rated again

 A boxer holding a so called “ European title” from another organization will not be rated.
 One year after he has relinquished this title he can be rated.
-The challenger cannot be rated for nine months.
+The challenger cannot be rated for one year.

 Article 8 – World champions